 Ohm’s Law Magic Triangle

-You can make use of the Ohm’s law magic triangle to remember the different equations for Ohm’s law used to solve for different variables(V, I, R).
+You can make use of Ohm’s law magic triangle to remember the different equations for Ohm’s law used to solve for different variables(V, I, R).

 If the value of voltage is asked and the values of the current and resistance are given, then to calculate voltage simply cover V at the top.
-So, we are left with the I and R or I X R. So, the equation for Voltage is Current multiplied by Resistance.
-Examples of how the magic triangle is employed to determine the voltage using Ohm’s law is given below.
+So, we are left with the I and R or I × R. So, the equation for Voltage is Current multiplied by Resistance.
+Examples of how the magic triangle is employed to determine the voltage using Ohm’s law are given below.

 Ohm’s Law Solved Problems